pipolinlab/ExplorePipolin/README.md

 # Quick usage

 As input, **ExplorePipolin** takes FASTA file(s) with genome sequence(s).
+Due to restrictions of some of the libraries used, filename must not exceed 16 characters long.
 A genome sequence can be either a single complete chromosome (preferred) or contigs (in a single multiFASTA file).

 ### Command line options